Attano/l4d2-tourney-rules/rules_EQLeague.md

 ######5.3.1 Requests for Oversight
 Any team may request that an admin be present at their match.
-The staff will honour reasonable requests to the best of their ability, weighing conflicting obligations, the significance of the match to the league results, and the seriousness of concerns about improper behaviour that may take place.
+The staff will honour reasonable requests to the best of their ability, weighing conflicting obligations, the significance of the match to the tournament results, and the seriousness of concerns about improper behaviour that may take place.